Yaseen1989/kata-bowling-game-java/README.md

 	- Meaning: 10 strikes + 2 strikes for the extra bonus (12 rolls)
 	- Score: 300 (10+10+10 + 10+10+10 + 10+10+10 + 10+10+10 + 10+10+10 + 10+10+10 + 10+10+10 + 10+10+10 + 10+10+10 + 10+10+10)

+# Code repository
+- Branch without_refactoring: The kata solved in one class
+- Branch master: The final solution

 # My solution
 - **Bowling**: It's the glue to process all the steps.
 - **StringRollParser**: Parser the string input into Roll objects.